Skip to main content

 Summary: Degrees of Possibility

-She may be sick. (less than 50% certain)
+She could/might/may be stuck in traffic. (less than 50% certain)

 VideoFor more information on this topic, watch these videos: Modals of Possibility- May, Might, and Could and Modal of Certainty-Present